About Experience Case Studies Approach Blog Contact

 Enterprise Infrastructure

-Rapid acquisitions left a sprawl of ISP contracts and equipment scattered across approximately 78 US sites.
+Years of acquisitions had left a sprawl of ISP contracts and equipment scattered across about 78 US sites.
 The CISO initiated a consolidation to reduce vendor sprawl, improve reliability, and cut costs.
-We led the implementation: site surveys, ISP coordination, new installations, and every legacy disconnect.
-During the process, the team identified unreturned ISP equipment missed in planning, each device carrying a $2,500 fee.
-We tracked down and returned every unit across 10+ sites, saving approximately $25,000 in avoidable charges.
+I led the implementation: site surveys, ISP coordination, every new install, every legacy disconnect.
+During the project I identified a problem the original planning had missed: unreturned ISP equipment, each device carrying about a $2,500 fee.
+I tracked down and returned every unit across 10-plus sites, saving about $25,000 in avoidable charges.
+That work does not show up on a slide.
+It is the kind of work that saves real money.

 78US sites consolidated